bbauska/JS-Animated-Slideshow/README.md

 without throwing up an error message.

-Another solution is to apply default left and top properties in the **moveElement** function.
-If either property hasn't been set, we can give them a default value of &quot;0px&quot;:
+Another solution is to apply default left and top properties in the
+<b>moveElement</b> function.
+If either property hasn't been set, we can
+give them a default value of &quot;0px&quot;:

 <pre>